wakatara/harsh/README.md

 # Harsh Taskmaster

 harsh is habit tracking for geeks.
-A minimalist, command line tool for tracking and understanding your habits.
+A minimalist, command line tool for tracking, understanding, and forging habits.

 Succinctly: it's quick, simple, and gets out of your way.
 And gives you excellent visibility on your habits.